So that you do not meet any musical limits

 Now we continue with a short description of all tabs of the nimbu ribbon.
 Don't worry, you will only need a fraction of the functions, at least in the beginning.

-We start again with the Start tab.
+We start again with the Edit tab.

 Edit Tab

+This is the tab where you can view and edit your music directly.
 In this tab, the scale degrees of the instruments and the notes of the tracks are edited.
-This is the tab where you can view and edit your music directly.

 Clipboard